 The tilt/trim gauges monitor the position of each outboard engine.
 The upper range of the gauge indicates the tilt, which is used for trailering and shallow water operation.
 The lower range indicates the trim position.
 This is the range used to adjust the hull angle while operating your boat on plane.
-Refer to the engine owner's manuals for more information on the operation of the outboard power tilt and trim.
+The Yamaha engine trim indicator is built into the LCD display.
+Refer to the engine and Command Link display owner's manuals for more information on the operation of the outboard power tilt and trim.